HewlettPackard/hpe-sd-cloud/kubernetes/docs/SD Helm chart rolling upgrade guide.md

 ### Requirements

 - HPE Service Director Helm Chart Rolling update is only supported between minor updates of HPE SD.
-Therefore you are only allowed to updates to a consecutive minor version.
 - The minimum number of sd-sp pods are 2.
 If you setup HPE SD helm chart in HA (high availability) the rolling update requires to be scaled to a minimum of 4 replicas for sd-sp pods before the Rolling update starts.
 - All SD workflows in the old sd-sp version nodes/pods must finish before all nodes can be updated to the new version.
 If any of them do not finish you should check manually and take the proper actions.
 - sd-sp nodes running the old version must have been deployed with parameter enable_rolling_upgrade=true